 We believe that literacy and reading are essential for students to fully access the curriculum and to achieve at the highest level.
-In Year 7 students will develop their reading skills by either a timetabled weekly reading lesson or through fortnightly subject-based reading sessions.
-Students entering Ashlawn with low prior attainment are offered an intensive programme of literacy and/or numeracy support in sessions with are tailored to their individual needs.
+In Year 7 and 8 students (except those in the selective groups) will develop their reading skills by a timetabled weekly reading programme designed to extend and enhance their vocabulary and knowledge of reading.
+Students entering Ashlawn with low prior attainment are offered an intensive programme of literacy and/or numeracy support in sessions which are tailored to their individual needs.

 Key Stage 4 (Years 9, 10 & 11)

-All students follow a curriculum programme which includes between 9 to 10 GCSEs (including the same compulsory core subjects).
-The final number of GCSEs depends on the exact combination of options chosen and pursued by the student.
+All students follow a curriculum programme which includes between 9 and 10 GCSEs (including the same compulsory core subjects).
+The final number of GCSEs depends on the exact combination of options chosen.
 As an academic curriculum the majority of students will study the Ebacc subjects (English, maths, science, a foreign language, and a humanity subject) plus a number of high value option subjects.
 It is possible for students to study more than one foreign language and more than one humanity subject.